Mahjoubech/ArchiP/ArshiPristige_BackEnd/README.md

-# ArshiPristige Backend API
+# PlatformPro Backend API

-A Laravel-based API for connecting clients with architects for architectural projects.
+A Laravel-based API for connecting people with opportunities and organizations.

 ## 🏗️ System Overview

-ArshiPristige is a platform that connects:
+PlatformPro is a platform that connects:
-- **Clients** - who need architectural services
+- **Members** - who want to find opportunities
-- **Architects** - who provide architectural services
+- **Organizations** - who provide opportunities
 - **Admins** - who manage the platform

 ## 🎯 User Roles

-### Client
+### Member
-- Create and manage projects
+- Browse and apply for opportunities
-- Review and accept/reject proposals from architects
+- Manage profile and skills
-- Manage profile and company information
+- Track applications and certifications

-### Architect
+### Organization
-- Browse available projects
+- Create and manage opportunities
-- Submit proposals for projects
+- Review and accept/reject applications
-- Manage portfolio and professional information
+- Manage organization profile and information
 - Requires admin verification before accessing the platform

 ### Admin
-- Verify architect accounts
+- Verify organization accounts
-- Manage categories and projects
+- Manage categories and opportunities
 - View platform statistics
 - Manage all users